DiGeorge syndrome occurs due to a microdeletion in a segment of chromosome 22.

-There is no cure for the 22q11.2 deletion syndrome.
+There is no cure for 22q11.2 deletion syndrome.
 Management is aimed at treating the associated features of the disease.
-Treatment revolves around a multidisciplinary approach with the aim to improve the function of affected organ systems.
+Treatment revolves around a multidisciplinary approach that aims to improve the function of affected organ systems.

-Immune problems due to the absence of thymus are necessary to be identified in the early stages.
-Blood transfusions and live attenuated vaccines are used with precaution in the affected individuals.
+Immune problems due to the absence of thymus need to be identified in the early stages of the disease.
+Blood transfusions and live attenuated vaccines are used with caution in affected individuals.
 In rare cases, thymus transplantation is also possible.

-Use of antibiotics for treating frequent bacterial infections.
+Antibiotics are used to treat frequent bacterial infections.
 Lifelong calcium and vitamin D supplements are required to address hypocalcemia resulting from hypoparathyroidism.
-Treatment of structural abnormalities such as surgery for congenital heart abnormalities is recommended.
-Early intervention and developmental evaluation is the key.
+The treatment of structural abnormalities, such as surgery for congenital heart abnormalities, is recommended.
+Early intervention and developmental evaluation are key.

-- Prognosis varies with the nature and the extent of involvement of organs.
-Many adults with this syndrome lead a long and normal life.
+Prognosis varies with the nature and the extent of involvement of organs.
+Many adults with DiGeorge syndrome lead a long and normal life.

 The most common cause of mortality is congenital heart disease; the second most common is immunodeficiency.
 Mortality is higher in infancy.